William S. Breffle

 - PhD, Economics, University of Colorado at Boulder

 Dr. Breffle is an applied microeconomist specializing in environmental economics.
-Prior to joining Michigan Tech, he conducted economics research primarily for testimony for large natural Resource Damage Assessments, typically at Superfund sites.
-He has done work in 12 states for a variety of stakeholders, and continues to work with State and Federal Trustees.
+Prior to joining Michigan Tech, he conducted economics research primarily for testimony for large Natural Resource Damage Assessments, typically at Superfund sites.
+He has done work in 15 states for a variety of stakeholders, and continues to work with State and Federal Trustees.
 As a result, he brings practical and policy-relevant experience to Michigan Tech classrooms.
-Dr. Breffle regularly presents new research at national professional meetings, is published in peer-reviewed books and journals, and brings grant funding to Michigan Tech.
+Dr. Breffle regularly presents new research at national professional meetings, is published in peer-reviewed books and top journals, and brings grant funding to Michigan Tech.
 He has published over twenty research papers and twenty technical reports.
-Two of Dr. Breffle’s journal articles were selected for the International Library of Environmental Economics and Policy book volumes as important and influential essays.
-In 2011, Dr. Breffle was a finalist for the Wells Fargo Teacher of the Year award in the School of Business and Economics.
-Dr. Breffle was interviewed by CBS-Detroit in 2012 as part of the Great Lakes Technology and Innovation Report, and in 2014, he was selected at the first ever Props for Profs recipient after being nominated by a student for going above and beyond his teaching duties.
+Two of Dr. Breffle’s journal articles were selected for the International Library of Environmental Economics and Policy book volumes as "important and influential essays."
+He published his first career article on addressing environmental injustice in 2015, in the top field journal Ecological Economics.

 The Great Lakes and their broader ecosystems help shape the industries, recreation, and culture of the people who live near them.
 The activities of those residents, in turn, affect the lakes and their ability to provide economic services.
 Dr. William S. Breffle, Associate Professor of Economics, is conducting research that examines the long-term environmental and economic impact of human activity on the Great Lakes environment.
 Dr. Breffle expects that, ultimately, the research will aid in the development of policy management tools that sustain and protect the environmental and human-use services provided by these critical resources.

 - Environmental economics